nduplessis11/strata/docs/RENDERING_PIPELINE.md

 ## TL;DR

-Today’s frame path looks like this:
+The frame path looks like this:

 1. `core::Application::run()` drives the loop and calls a helper:
    - `gfx::renderer::draw_frame_and_handle_resize(device, swapchain, renderer, framebuffer_size)`